Trigger warning: Suicide

 Coming out looks different for every member of the LGBTQ+ community.
 There is no “one-size-fits-all” method for disclosing this life-changing information, and there will be multiple stages of the coming out process, from communicating with partners, to close family and friends, to coworkers, and beyond.
 Of course, all of this starts with accepting, embracing, and loving your identity.
 When looking for help, we all wish we could wave a magic wand to feel better, and oftentimes this is what we hope to receive out of a few sessions of therapy, but, in reality, this takes real work and dedication.
 However, there are so many success stories of people who felt at the end of their rope and found relief with the help of mental health centers.
 It’s an old expression, and sometimes it feels tired, but things really do get better.

-Tabbey feels that Jefferson Center helped saved her life, and she’s dedicated even more of her own time and professional goals to the center after working for Jefferson for ten years.
+Tabbey feels that Jefferson Center helped save her life, and she’s dedicated even more of her own time and professional goals to the center after working for Jefferson for ten years.
 Through the support and care that she received, Tabbey was able to align her brain and her body, no longer suffering from that feeling of disconnect.
 She learned to embrace her individuality and build confidence to achieve ambitious goals personally and professionally.
-One of her greatest passions is engaging with her community, becoming an advocate for both mental health and LGBTQ+ people.
+One of her greatest passions is engaging with her community, and becoming an advocate for both mental health and LGBTQ+ people.
 Tabbey wants her story to inspire others to seek the kind of mental health support that helped save her life.